 Systems that can handle 3D printing thermoplastics

-Thermoplastic 3D printing kickstarted a whole new renaissance in manufacturing.
+3D printing thermoplastics kickstarted a whole new renaissance in manufacturing.
 We understand that researching all the common types of 3D printers that can handle thermoplastics, can be frustrating.
 Each with their own advantages and disadvantages, and ideal applications are not widely understood.
 Whether your priorities are around surface finish, speed, functional parts, or implementation costs, one 3D printer and/or technology could make more sense than the other.
 So far, there are 2 main types of 3D printing thermoplastics that each have their own benefits and drawbacks:

 1. Selective Laser Sintering (SLS)